4 Steps to Becoming a CA (Chartered Accountant) in Western Canada

 After completing the prerequisite education requirements, you must meet the experience requirements as outlined below.

 a.
 Secure employment with an approved CA training office (CATO).
 Since the CASB program follows a competency-based model emphasizing application of knowledge, a mandatory requirement of becoming registered with CASB is completion of 30 months of training in a CA office/firm that is approved to provide training to prospective CA students.
-You can search for an approved CATO here.
-This list is updated monthly.

 You must develop and demonstrate two kinds of competencies as a CA student: